JazzedAboutCoding/react-spring-demo/README.md

 yarn start
 ```

-Then follow along with the video series.
+Then follow along with the video series to build out the full application.

 If at any time you get stuck, you can _peek_ at the finished project in the `completed/` directory, but try your best to push through!